neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-week/brainglobe.md

 ### Software
 For general software requirements, please see the [prerequisites](target-general-prerequisites) on the main event page and make sure you have these installed and properly configured.

-Specialise software beyond the above general requirements, including BrainGlobe itself, will be installed during the course.
+Specialised software beyond the above general requirements, including BrainGlobe itself, will be installed during the course.

 ### Python knowledge
 If you're new to Python, we recommend attending our __Intro to Python__ workshop on Monday, or completing an equivalent course beforehand.